-The appointed Environmental Control Officer (ECO) is responsible for monitoring the site at regular intervals during the construction phase, in order to ensure that the provisions of this EMPr and the Environmental Authorisation are adhered to and that sound environmental management is ensuing on site.
+The appointed ECO is responsible for monitoring the site at regular intervals during the construction phase, in order to ensure that the provisions of this EMPr and the Environmental Authorisation are adhered to and that sound environmental management is ensuing on site.

-The ECO must compile a monthly ECO report detailing the ECO's observations on site, any instances of non-compliance and any issues or aspects that require attention, follow-up or remedial action.
-The ECO reports must be submitted to the Holder and to the Competent Authority is so requested by that authority.
-The ECO inspection reports must include both photographic and written records.
+The ECO must compile a monthly EMR detailing the ECO's observations on site, any instances of non-compliance and any issues or aspects that require attention, follow-up or remedial action.
+The EMR must be submitted to the Holder and to the Competent Authority is so requested by that authority.
+The EMR must include both photographic and written records.